 -Sarah

-The Letter O — Oven-Baked Cornmeal Okra Bites
+The Letter Of Oven-Baked Cornmeal Okra Bites

 Okra comes to the table full of nutrition and deep African roots.
 Early African American ancestors brought okra seeds straight from West Africa.
-The Nigerian word for okra is “gumbo,” which ultimately named the beloved southern stew.
+The Nigerian word for okra is gumbo, which ultimately named the beloved southern stew.

-This recipe is a healthy spin on the breaded and fried okra popular in the Deep South.
+This recipe is a healthy spin on the breaded and fried okra popular in the Deep South. Â

 Ingredients: